 From Lascaux’s prehistoric cave paintings to illuminated manuscripts on vellum to 25 million books in the British Library, we have the records of so many minds with thoughts and feelings marked out in words, shapes and images for personal or for public viewing.

-I visited the Royal Voluntary Service Archive and Heritage Collection in Devizes last week for an article I’m writing.
+I visited the Royal Voluntary Service Archive and Heritage Collection in Devizes last week for an article I’m writing for Wiltshire Life.
 I am in awe of the sheer volume of work that the archivists and volunteers have done since they started in 2006, to identify and catalogue the documents and artefacts stored in hundreds of cardboard boxes – and digitising records and photographs.

 Think of the thousands of stories still to be uncovered about the lives of women working for the WRV/RVS over the last eighty years.

 I love collecting images of how we record our messages in different forms and media.
-Here are a few of my photos to mull over.
-In no particular order.
+Here are a few of recent photos to mull over, in no particular order.